 The terraced garden provides a private sheltered seating area and a fabulous little patio with a Mary Poppins-like rooftop view of Belper and its Countryside.
 There is also a built-in outdoor BBQ that guests are free to use to make the most of the garden.
 Free WiFi.

 All linens and towels are provided.
-Wood available to purchase for the stove and is sourced from our own woodlands.
+Wood is easily available locally.

 No Pets.
 Enquiries about availability are welcomed.